CreativeC0der/RailwayProject/readme.md

 This is a DBMS project created by tuhin and shrijon.
-Dont commit on the main branch without indorming.
+Dont commit on the main branch without informing.
 Enjoy the project!